stuhlmueller/cosh/README.md

     2. Add the cosh directory to your <code>$IKARUS_LIBRARY_PATH</code> (see above).

     3. Add the cosh/bin directory to your <code>$PATH</code> (see above).

+## Concepts

+* _thunk_

+    A procedure that takes no arguments.

+* _cc-cps-thunk_

+    A thunk in closure-converted continuation-passing style.
+Whenever such a procedure gets to a random choice, it returns the current continuation, which is in hashable form due to cc.

+* _return-thunk_

+    A cc-cps-thunk that has also undergone app conversion: All applications return to the top-level and pass function, continuation, and arguments back (all of which are hashable due to cc).

+* _graph_

+    An acyclic graph for a probabilistic program, with one node for each random choice (as identified by its continuation and support).
+Corresponds to a system of linear equations.

+* _polygraph_

+    A graph for a probabilistic program that makes subproblems explicit.
+For each subproblem, there is a parentless node, and references to the marginal probabilities of a subproblem are possible.
+Cyclic dependencies are only introduced via such references.
+Corresponds to a system of polynomial equations.

+* _polymap_

+    A summary graph of the dependency structure of a polygraph.
+Contains a node for each subproblem (root node).
+Whenever a subproblem A references another subproblem B, there is a link from A to B in the polymap.
+In general, this graph is not acyclic.

+* _components_

+    Clustering together the strongly connected components of a polymap results in the acyclic components graph.
+Each component corresponds to a (linear or polynomial) problem that can be solved independently given the referenced parent parameters.
+By solving the components in topological order, the marginal distribution of the overall inference problem can be computed.